pandey-ankit/WebLogic-Basic-Lab/README.md

 ![](images/30.png)

+	[ANKIT TO DO THESE CREDENTIALS SHOULD BE PLACED IN ANOTHER MD file]

 > Note: If you find out that you don’t have Oracle Database configured in your oracle cloud account.
 Then for completing this lab, you can use the below credentials.